 We need to get our fence done this summer, too, but I’m afraid I may be footing the bill for the entire project, although I will still approach the neighbours.

 The one side is leaning over because it wasn’t maintained on their side.

 The other sides are on their last legs but still standing, although we might as well replace it all and be done with it.

 Awesome posts I published this week

-If you want to share a story via a Fan Question please ensure that there are minimum 500 words and lots of details…we love details!
+If you want to share a story via a Fan Question, please ensure that there are a minimum of 500 words and lots of details…we love details!

 I’m more than happy to chat via email to bring your story to life.